braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### Does the `messages/send` endpoint share rate limits with the `messages/live_activity/update` endpoint?

 The `messages/live_activity/update` endpoint has a separate rate limit from any other Braze endpoint.
-By default, the rate limit for the `messages/live_activity/update` endpoint is 250,000 requests per hour per app group.
+By default, the rate limit for the `messages/live_activity/update` endpoint is 250,000 requests per hour per workspace.
 See the [rate limit article][5] for more information.

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/push/best_practices/push_primer_messages/